-In April 2017 eight Van Hall Larenstein students will be visiting the Garden Valley resort in Liyang in China.
-It will be the third visit of Van Hall Larenstein students to Liyang, where students will be working on a project together with students from Tianmu Lake Polytechnic and the Jiangsu Liyang Polytechnic from Liyang.
+In April 2017 eight VHL University of Applied Sciences (VHL) students will be visiting the Garden Valley resort in Liyang in China.
+It will be the third visit of VHL students to Liyang, where students will be working on a project together with students from Tianmu Lake Polytechnic and the Jiangsu Liyang Polytechnic from Liyang.

 The Dutch and Chinese students will be working on an ecological project together, commissioned by Mr Zhong of leisure park Garden Valley Hotel and Resort.
 Nature, culture, design and marketing will be important features of this assignment.
 The students' Chinese adventure will start off in Beijing, and will take place between the 19th and 29th of April, 2017.

 Students were informed about the trip through a video clip on the school's video portal, that explained what the project is all about.
 From the twenty-four applications from both Velp and Leeuwarden, twelve students were selected and invited for an interview.

 Subsequently, the following students were selected to participate in the project:

 Students from the following study programmes in Liyang will be participating: Cooking (2), Hospitality (2), Elevators (2) and Computer Sciences (2).

 Two mixed teams made up out of four Chinese and four Dutch students will be working on Mr Zhong’s request regarding innovation.
 He wants the students to come up with new ideas for the ecological resort, and he wants a large bamboo wood with a hotel and luxurious treetop holiday houses to be developed.
 The students from different study programmes will be working on finding solutions together.
 They will learn from each other and inspire each other, especially since the group is so diverse.
 The project will take one week.